angelum/RepData_PeerAssessment1/PA1_template.md

 ## [1] 835
 ```

-This means that at 8:35 a.m. the number of steps taken is higher than in any other 5-minute period across all days on average, which is not a surprise since at that hour of the day people are more active.
+This means that at 8:35 a.m. the number of steps taken is higher than in any other 5-minute period across all days on average, which is not a surprise since at that time of the day people are more active trying to arrive on time to work as an example.
 To reflect this value we can update our plot like this:

 ```r